1915 Georgia Tech Yellow Jackets football team: Schedule

-Season summary
+Game summaries

 Week 1: Mercer

 Tech opened the season with a 52–0 defeat of the Mercer Baptists.
 The Tech backs plunged through the Baptists line almost at will.

 Week 2: Davidson

 In the second week of play, Davidson had the upper hand for three quarters, but Tech managed to pull ahead in the third quarter, and won 21–7.
 In the first quarter, Davidson scored on a punt fumbled by Everett Strupper.
 Froggie Morrison hit Jim Senter with a 35-yard pass for a touchdown in the third quarter.
 Tech managed to score again, and the third quarter ended with the Yellow Jackets at the 1-yard line.
 Tommy Spence carried over on the first play of the fourth quarter.